How to Build the Virtual Cell with Artificial Intelligence: Priorities and Opportunities: Main

 \looseness -1 Experimentally, the exponential increase in the throughput of measurement technologies has led to the collection of large and growing reference datasets within and across different cell and tissue systems \citep{collins1998new, venter2001sequence, regev_2017, czi2023cz}, with data doubling every six months for the past several years \citep{heimberg_2023}, along with the ability to couple these measurements with systematic perturbations \citep{dixit2016perturb, srivatsan2020massively, feldman2022pooled, bock2022high}.

 \looseness -1 Computationally, concurrent advances in AI have enhanced our ability to learn patterns and processes directly from data without needing explicit rules or human annotation \citep{vaswani_2017, rombach_2021, brown_2020}.
 Such modeling paradigms have been used successfully in the biomolecular realm, for example to predict three-dimensional molecular structure from sequence \citep{jumper_2021, baek2021accurate, lin2023evolutionary, townshend2021geometric} and interactions between different molecular components \citep{gomes2017atomic, alipanahi2015predicting, gainza2020deciphering, cunningham2020biophysical, torng2019high, corso_2022}.
-AI satisfies the trifecta of being predictive, generative and queryable, which are key utilities for biological research and understanding.
-By building on these properties, we argue that we now have the tools to develop a fully data-driven neural network-based representation of an AI Virtual Cell that is at some level agnostic to specific tasks or contexts, and enables novel capabilities (Fig.~ \ref{fig:capabilities}).
+Recent modeling methodologies in AI provide representation and inference tools that satisfy the trifecta of being predictive, generative and queryable, which are key utilities for biological research and understanding.
+By building on these properties, we argue that we now have the methods to develop a fully data-driven neural network-based representation of an AI Virtual Cell that can accelerate research in biomedicine by enabling fast-paced \emph{in silico} studies, as well as powerful bridges between computational methods and confirmatory wet-lab experimentation (Fig.~\ref{fig:capabilities}).

-An AI Virtual Cell should enable a new era of simulation in biology, in which cancer biologists model how specific mutations transition cells from healthy to malignant; in which developmental biologists forecast how developmental lineages evolve in response to perturbation in specific progenitor cells; in which microbiologists predict the effects of viral infection on not just the infected cell but also its host organism.
-These models will empower experimentalists and theorists alike, by transforming the means by which hypotheses are generated and prioritized, and allowing biologists to span a dramatically expanded scope, better fitting the enormous scales of biology.
-Although it may not always directly identify mechanistic relationships, it will effectively narrow the search space for mechanistic hypotheses, thereby accelerating the discovery of underlying factors behind cellular function.
+The creation of an AIVC will enable a new era of high-fidelity simulation in biology, in which cancer biologists model how specific mutations transition cells from healthy to malignant; developmental biologists forecast how developmental lineages evolve in response to perturbation in specific progenitor cells; microbiologists predict the effects of viral infection on not just the infected cell but also its host organism.
+AIVCs will empower experimentalists and theorists alike, by transforming the means by which hypotheses are generated and prioritized, and allowing biologists to span a dramatically expanded scope, better fitting the enormous scales of biology.
+Although the cellular models may not always directly identify mechanistic relationships, they can be viewed as tools for effectively narrowing the search space for mechanistic hypotheses, thereby accelerating the discovery of underlying factors behind cellular function.